Solar Roof Tiles Cost

 Solar Roof Tile Prices

-The average specialist will usually charge around £100-£200 per day to install solar roof tiles.
-Specialists will often work in pairs to ensure the job is done correctly and timely.
-Depending on the size of your roof, you can expect specialists to take anywhere from 1-2 weeks to install the solar roof tiles.
+The average cost will normally be charged at around £100 to £200 per day to install solar roof tiles.
+Specialists will often work in pairs to ensure the job is done correctly and efficiently.
+Depending on the size of your roof, you can expect solar roof tile installation to take anywhere from 1-2 weeks to complete.

 Below are some estimated costs of hiring a specialist to install solar roof tiles: